 The username should not be your first or last name and should not be "admin".
 It is best to choose something innocuous that has nothing to do with your real name.
 The username is not necessarily visible to the visitors, you can decide later with which name you appear on your website.

 The password should be completely secure!
 Please do not use "admin123", "password" or "vacation".
 It is best to use unique passwords with special characters and letter/number combinations.
 The more complex the better.

 Tip: use a mnemonic sentence

-And we're in!
-After logging in with your individual username and password, you will find yourself in the WordPress dashboard, the "command center" of your WordPress site.
-Other names for this area include WordPress backend, WordPress admin dashboard or WP admin
+So, here we go!
+After logging in with your individual username and password you will land in the WordPress-Dashboard - the "command center" of your WordPress-site.
+Other names for this area are WordPress-Backend, WordPress Admin-Dashboard or WP-Admin.

 Don't worry if you feel a little overwhelmed when you first log in, it's (almost) impossible to break anything.
 Nevertheless, I recommend you first read this article from start to finish so you can go through the steps once more and read the sections that are most relevant for you.

-With the WordPress dashboard you control and organize all your content, select a template (called a "theme" in WordPress), moderate comments, and complete a multitude of other tasks.
-The admin dashboard is the entire command center of your WordPress website.
-As with other content management systems, everything happens in the browser.
-So you can edit your website, create posts or pages from anywhere in the world as long as you have an internet connection.
+Through the WordPress-Dashboard you control and organize all your content, choose a template (called in WordPress "theme"), moderate comments and and and.
+So the admin-Dashboard is the entire command center of your WordPress website.
+As usual with content management systems, everything happens in the browser.
+So you can edit your website, create posts or create and modify pages from anywhere in the world where you can connect to the internet.

 Contrary to the order shown in the dashboard, we won't be going from top to bottom in this article but rather starting at the bottom in the settings.
 If you are configuring your WordPress website for the first time, I also recommend this order.